-More and more websites and services are using two-step or two-factor authentication to provide an additional layer of security.
-This security technique verifies your identity when you log into a website by requiring you to both know something and have something.
-The thing you need to know is a user name and a password or a PIN; the thing you need to have is, these days, a mobile phone, but it could also be a USB dongle or other device that can generate one-time codes.
+More and more websites and services are using two-step verification or two-factor authentication (often abbreviated 2SV or 2FA, respectively) to provide an additional layer of security.
+This security technique verifies your identity when you log into a website by requiring you to both know something and have something in your possession.
+The thing you need to know is a user name and a password or a PIN; the thing you need to have is often a mobile phone, but it could also be a USB dongle or other device that can generate one-time codes.

 RELATED: What is Two-Factor Authentication?

-Many of the main services you use offer two-factor authentication.
+Most of the services you use likely offer two-factor authentication.
 These include: